kkarpieszuk/Native-Custom-Fields-Meta-Box-and-ACF/readme.txt

 On the top of post edit screen click on the Screen Options and select checkbox to display Custom Fields

+The another reason might be you are using WordPress 5.0 or higher with Gutenberg editor.
+Gutenberg editor doesn't display custom fields interface at all.
+If you want to see this UI, switch to classic editor from <a href="https://wordpress.org/plugins/classic-editor/">this plugin</a>

+If you would like to see custom fields UI on the Gutenberg edit screen, I suggest
+<a href="https://wordpress.org/plugins/custom-fields-gutenberg/">this plugin</a>.
+In this case you don't need my plugin at all.

 == Screenshots ==

 1. Native WordPress custom fields interface